MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 # Operating System

 Next you must download and install - or update - your operating system.
-The operating system is the software that makes your whole computer function
+The operating system is the software that allows your whole computer to function.
+This step is important so that we're all starting off with the same operating system version, as there are minor differences between them.

 > [action]
 >